HomeMy WebLinkAbout1959-09-08 PLANNING BOARD MEETING

 law firm representing said trust.

-Mr. Snow called the Board's attention to a
+Mr. Snow called the Board' s attention to a

-Winchester Estates Winchesters Mass." owned and
+Winchester Estates Winchester, Mass." owned and ESTATES

-developed by Winchester Development Corp.", said
+developed by Winchester Development Corp.", said -

 Surveyor.
-He reported that a representative of
+He reported that a representative of DEVELOPMENT

-the Winchester Planning Board had left the print
+the Winchester Planning Board had left the print CORP.

 and accompanying material for consideration by the